opnsense/docs/source/manual/interfaces.rst

 GUESTNET (:doc:`captive portal </manual/captiveportal>`) and PFSYNC (:doc:`high availability </manual/hacarp>`).

 ..
 Note::
-    For legacy compatibility WAN interfaces set to type DHCP or interfaces with an *Upstream Gateway* send reply packets to the corresponding gateway directly, also when the sender is on the same interface.
+    For legacy compatibility WAN interfaces set to type DHCP or interfaces with a *Gateway Rules* selection send reply packets to the corresponding gateway directly, also when the sender is on the same interface.
     This will break connectivity in some rare scenarios and can be disabled via **Firewall->Settings->Advanced->Disable reply-to**.